matuzo/HTMHell/hell/adventcalendar/2025/1/index.md

 Although the top layer directly addresses a CSS-related issue, there is currently no property available to promote an element to the top layer.
 Instead, certain elements and conditions gain access to the top layer, including native dialogs via `showModal()` and elements designated as popovers.

-The [popover API](https://developer.mozilla.org/en-US/docs/Web/API/Popover_API/Using) is a newly available HTML feature that enables you to create declarative non-modal overlay elements.
-The ability to escape any stacking context by gaining top layer access is usually a desirable feature of choosing the popover API.
+The [Popover API](https://developer.mozilla.org/en-US/docs/Web/API/Popover_API/Using) is a newly available HTML feature that enables you to create declarative non-modal overlay elements.
+The ability to escape any stacking context by gaining top layer access is usually a desirable feature of choosing the Popover API.
 However, there’s a sneaky potential conflict to be aware of before hastily opting for this native upgrade.

 ## Setting the scene